SheetJS/docs.sheetjs.com/docz/docs/03-demos/10-excel.md

 To demonstrate the parsing ability, a Base64-encoded version of the file will be used.
 This file contains no binary characters and should "just work".
-Once the aforementioned Excel bug is fixed, the non-Base64 version can be used.
+Once the aforementioned Excel bug is fixed, the raw binary files can be used.

 This new function should be added to `src\functions\functions.js`: